 A tangent is a line that just touches the circumference of a circle.
 It can touch at any point on the circumference.
 At the point of contact, the angle between the tangent and the radius is 90º.

-AC and BC are both tangents to a circle.
-Triangles OAC and BOC are congruent (based on RHS, see Congruent Triangles): OC is common, and in each case opposite a right angle; and OA and OB are both equal lengths (radius).
+In the diagram below, AC and BC are both tangents to a circle.
+Triangles OAC and BOC are congruent (identical): OC is common to both triangles, and in each case opposite a right angle; and OA and OB are both equal lengths (radius).
 As the triangles are congruent, AC = BC.

 Tangents to a circle drawn to a point outside the circle are equal in length.

 Give the size of the angle ∠ACB.

 ∠OAC is a right angle; as is ∠OBC.